githubnemo/goto-tool/README.md

 Associates your favourite long filesystem paths with short names and makes it easy for you to go to them.

+## Setup

+Put the `goto-tool` python script into your `~/bin` folder or some other suitable folder in your `$PATH` and make it executable.

+	cp goto-tool ~/bin
+	chmod u+x ~/bin/goto-tool

+After that, edit your shell configuration, for example `~/.bashrc` or `~/.zshrc` and source the contents of the `goto.bash` file or include them directly.

+Add the following line at the end of your configuration file to include the .bash file in your configuration:

+	. /path/to/goto.bash

+That's all.
+Now you're able to use the `goto` command as shown in the Examples section.

 ## Examples

 Add a path: